floshin/dhamma/dhamma.md

 # Dhamma

+Sanskrit: Dharma

+How to define?
+1. Totality of (true) principles all depending on each other?
+2. Teaching of X (e.g. Buddha) assumed to be Nr.
+1.
+3. Phenomena, Things, States, Factors, Qualities, short: Dependencies?

 > the Dhamma is apparent here-and-now, timeless, leading inwards, and to be experienced individually by the wise.

 > Buddha: ‘I cannot make anyone enlightened.
 I just point the way, and they either choose to follow my instruction or not.’